jvaugha3038/Pi-in-the-Sky/README.md

 ![image-removebg-preview (4)](https://github.com/jvaugha3038/Pi-in-the-Sky/assets/112961338/8616b7dc-2e93-4ddf-91b1-6ddae7320737)

 The holes on the side hold the LED and the switch, and the Pico is screwed into the bottom with the pins up so the PiCowbell can be connected.
 The little divit on the side is designed to perfectly fit the battery, and the holes above it are so the mpu6050 (gyroscope) can be secured with screws.
 That part didn't work, because the holes aren't perfectly aligned, but that's fine.
-Basically, this thing is gonna be surrounded in styrofoam
+Basically, this thing is gonna be surrounded in styrofoam, and we're gonna launch a styrofoam block.

 ![20240503_133534](https://github.com/jvaugha3038/Pi-in-the-Sky/assets/112961338/d32a1662-6255-4ee2-87d7-692430a14973)
 ![20240503_133459](https://github.com/jvaugha3038/Pi-in-the-Sky/assets/112961338/5755f30f-5ba4-4221-83ae-1c3b8d244fb4)
 *This was a complete nightmare to design since I couldnt find an onshape model for the picowbell or mpu6050 in the CHS folder.
 It was so worth it though.
 This thing looks sick.
 You can barely even SEE the battery in there.*

+# `Building`

+# `Launch and Data`

 # `Problems`
 ### `Big Problems`
+*

 ### `Smaller Problems`
+*

+# `Reflection`